Contents

 Both can be correct but it works on a case-to-case basis.
 If you don’t want to hit the vehicle in front, keep your foot on the brake.
 But if there is plenty of space at the front and nothing to hit, you can keep your foot off the brake, let physics do its thing, and then slow the car gently after.
 It’s the happy medium between the two assuming that there is space.

-who will at be at fault
+So who will be at fault?

 Many would assume that the driver at the back will be the one most at fault and will take full liability when someone files a claim.
 However, there will be times when the driver at the front can also be liable for the crash.
 This all depends on the circumstances of the incident as there are many factors to consider to just pin the blame on one driver.